-Odds are you test new customer acquisition approaches for different marketing channels and mediums and to different target audiences — from brand awareness Facebook ad campaigns to on-site, call-to-action optimization — monthly or quarterly.
+Odds are you test new customer acquisition approaches for target audiences — from brand awareness ad campaigns to on-site, call-to-action optimization — monthly or quarterly.

-But if you want to achieve sustainable, long-term growth with your overarching customer acquisition strategy, you need proven marketing technologies that can help you execute, analyze, and augment your lifecycle marketing orchestration activities with ease.
+To achieve sustainable growth with your customer acquisition strategy, though, you need proven tech to help you execute, analyze, and augment your marketing activities.

 The evolution of customer acquisition strategies — and why “PPT” matters

 The past decade has seen companies across industries make sweeping changes to their marketing strategies.
 Including and especially how they go about acquiring customers.

 The specific ways in which organizations convert new customers certainly varies.

 Take ecommerce teams, for example.

 These retail-oriented professionals routinely optimize their product landing pages.
 In particular, they focus on enhancing the user interface and experience of online stores.

 Leveraging data for individuals who visit their sites, they can better personalize on-site messaging to those prospective and existing shoppers.
 This enables a more satisfactory and seamless browsing experience.
 And, over time, it boosts customer conversions.

 Regardless of their niche, consumer-centric organizations have one big commonality: